sevas/sublime_cmake_snippets/readme.md

 - **get**\_**f**ilename\_**c**omponent(**P**ATH) becomes _**getfcp**_

 They are not all that intuitive, but I think they are pretty okay.
-The main problem comes from the limited width of Sublime Text's suggestion box.
+The main problem comes from the limited width of Sublime Text 2's suggestion box.
 Snippet strings have to stay quite small so there is space for the description string.
+Sublime Text 3, however, seems to adapt the size to the content.

 A complete list of snippets is available from the Command Palette.
 Open the palette, type ``CMake`` to filter the CMake snippets, and type the beginning of a command to filter out only the snippets for that command.